 Violin Shredder is the first successful band to implement violin into heavy metal music.
-This one-man band started in Aurora, Colorado in placing several talent shows and holding high recognition of his musicality, now being ranked the Top 10 Metal Artists in Colorado.
-He is currently in Storm Lake, IA to produce his music, get his degree in Music Production and Technology, and start his success as an individual artist.
+This one-man band started in Aurora, Colorado.
+He placed several talent shows and holds high recognition of his musicality, being ranked the Top 10 Metal Artists in Colorado.
+He plays 20+ instruments, composes his own music, puts them through production, and makes things happen!
 The Violin Shredder is known for his insane performances, obliterating his bows and playing the violin like no other.
-His single "Lone Wolf" has already hit 20,000 streams while trending under Spotify Classics and is one of the first members to produce everything alone.
-With 5,000+ hours in the studio, 150+ compositions, 50+ performances/concerts, and several professional collaborations, the Violin Shredder truly stands out with other heavy metal bands.
+With 10,000+ hours in the studio, 500+ compositions, 100+ performances/concerts, and several professional collaborations, the Violin Shredder truly stands out from other heavy metal bands.

 Saunders has faced a multitude of challenges in his life.
 His near-death experience during birth led to a variety of mental challenges such as having asthma, ADHD, and autism.
 He struggled a lot with his social life growing up, trying to make friends when everyone disassociated from him since a lot of what he did was socially awkward.
 It took lots of trial and error to figure out how to fit in.
 His ability to understand social life is a daily challenge for him to overcome.
 Saunders started early to find his passion while he was young.
 He discovered a lot of hobbies that pulled toward his interest and uses those skills to his advantage, such as art, engineering, aerodynamics, and several others, but nothing stuck out to him as music did.
 He picked his first instrument (the violin) back in 4th grade and began taking lessons.
 He grew up listening to a lot of rock music and would challenge himself to play the violin with the songs he listened to.
 The more he did it, the better he got at picking up other songs to play the violin by ear.
 This helped Saunders develop perfect-pitch hearing.